Polar Bears International

-Polar Bears International (PBI) is a non-profit polar bear conservation organization.
-Their research, education, and action programs address the issues that are endangering polar bears.
-The organization also studies polar bears and monitors their activity data which helped lead to the animals being listed as a threatened species.
-While Churchill, Canada, serves as an important hub for PBI scientists and educators, the organization's work on behalf of polar bears spans the Arctic including Svalbard, Russia, and Alaska.
+Polar Bears International (PBI) is a non-profit polar bear conservation organization registered in the U.S. and Canada.
+It is a science-based charity whose research, education, and advocacy programs address the issues that are endangering polar bears.
+While Churchill, Canada, serves as an important hub for its scientists and educators, the organization's work on behalf of polar bears spans the circumpolar Arctic, including Svalbard (Norway), Russia, Alaska (U.S.), and other parts of Canada.